ionic-team/stencil-site/docs/documentation-generation/docs-readme.md

 the total distance travelled
 ```

-The methods section will be placed after the [@Event section](#event-information) of the README.
+The methods section will be placed after the [@Event section](#event-details) of the README.

-If a component does not use `@Method()`, this section will be omitted from the generated README.
+If a component does not use the `@Method()` decorator, this section will be omitted from the generated README.

 ### @slot Details

-A component that uses [slots](../components/templating-and-jsx.md#slots) may describe the component's slots in the component's JSDoc using the Stencil-specific `@slot` JSDoc tag.
+A component that uses [slots](../components/templating-and-jsx.md#slots) may describe the its slots in the component's JSDoc using the Stencil-specific `@slot` JSDoc tag.
 The `@slot` tag follows the following format:
 ```
 @slot [slot-name] - [description]
 ```
 where `slot-name` corresponds to the name of the slot in the markup, and `description` describes the usage of the slot.

-For this tag to be read properly, the following is required:
+For this JSDoc tag to be read properly, the following is required:
 1. Either `slot-name` or `description` must be included.
 Both may be included though.
 2. The '-' separating the two is required.